Center for Mark Twain Studies

 The Center For Mark Twain Studies is a cultural humanities site associated with Elmira College.
-The Center manages two historic sites, the Octagonal Study and Quarry Farm, where the American author, Mark Twain, composed many of his works, including his 1884 novel Adventures of Huckleberry Finn.
+The Center manages two historic sites, the Mark Twain Study and Quarry Farm, where the American author, Mark Twain, composed many of his works, including his 1884 novel Adventures of Huckleberry Finn.
 The center also includes exhibits and archives.
 It administers research fellowships and delivers extensive programming, including lectures series, symposia, teachers institutes, digital resources, podcasts, and the quadrennial International Conference on the State of Mark Twain Studies.